Michelfeit/markowitz_plotting_tool/README.md

 # Generating Markowitz μ-σ-Plots with real data from yahoofinance:

-In his work, Harry Markowitz formalizes diversification and risk and makes it tanglible under certain assumptions.
+Harry Markowitz formalizes diversification and risk and makes it tanglible under certain assumptions.
 Here is a quick rundown of the theory behind this project.

 ## Theoretical background